TrueBlocks/trueblocks-core/src/apps/chifra/internal/chunks/README.md

-  -c, --check        depends on mode, checks for internal consistency of the data type -b, --belongs      checks if the given address appears in the given chunk -n, --clean        retrieve all pins on Pinata, compare to manifest, remove any extraneous remote pins -m, --remote       for some options, force processing from remote data -p, --publish      update the manifest and publish it to the Unchained Index smart contract -x, --fmt string   export format, one of [none|json*|txt|csv|api]
+  -c, --check        depends on mode, checks for internal consistency of the data type -b, --belongs      checks if the given address appears in the given chunk -n, --clean        retrieve all pins on Pinata, compare to manifest, remove any extraneous remote pins -i, --pin          make sure all chunks are pinned (locally if IPFS daemon is running, remotely with --remote flag) -m, --remote       for some options, force processing from remote data -p, --publish      update the manifest and publish it to the Unchained Index smart contract -x, --fmt string   export format, one of [none|json*|txt|csv|api]